This is a brief explanation of how this method is introduced effectively; be patient, it is worth the investment of your time.

 Starting.
 When giving him his main meals, prepare his food and as you place the bowl on to the floor and your puppy is about to eat, blow the whistle 3 times, short, but loud blasts.
 This will start to build up the association of the sound of the whistle meaning “ah food”.

-Occasionally during the day, (5-6 at a time, spread out during the day in batches of 3), when you are close to your puppy and you have his absolute attention and a treat in your hand, (always using high value such as cheese, hot-dog or chopped, cooked chicken), say his name and blow the whistle, peep, peep, peep and immediately give him the treat, followed by a sincere, “good boy”.
+As well as the food times above, during the day, (3 sessions spread out during the day, 5 or 6 “practices” per session), when you are very close to your puppy as in he is right next to you and you have his absolute attention and a treat in your hand, (always using high value such as cheese, hot-dog or chopped, cooked chicken), say his name and blow the whistle, peep, peep, peep and immediately give him the treat, followed by a sincere, “good boy”.
 (Note; there is no obedience involved in this; it is not necessary for him to be in a sit, you need to reward/praise the reaction to the whistle).

 Note.
 Do not rush to implement this when out on a walk or to test the theory, it takes a lot of patience.
 If you transfer the sound of the whistle to outside to soon, you will almost certainly train him to ignore it and therefore lose the positive effect it may have.
 I suggest that you use an Acme gun dog whistle, tuned and pitched for your specific breed of puppy, available on line or any good pet shop.
 Buy more than one, they are easily lost and/or forgotten.